tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Introduce the topic of the Hodrick-Prescott filter:

-* It is a mathematical function used to separate short-term fluctations, such as ones that occur daily, from longer-term trends.
+* It is a mathematical function used to separate short-term fluctuations, such as ones that occur daily, from longer-term trends.

 * It decomposes a time series into trend and non-trend components.